 - The Board may delegate any of its powers to any director or officer of the Association.

-- Unless otherwise expressly provided herein, a member of the Board must be a Voting Member, Associate Member or Honorary Member of the Association or an officer, director or employee of: (a) a Voting Member, Associate Member or Honorary Member; or (b) an affiliate or subsidiary of a Voting Member, Associate or Honorary Member and as identified in the application for membership and approved by the Board.
+- Unless otherwise expressly provided herein, or prohibited by relevant Canadian or Alberta law, a member of the Board must be a Corporate Member representative, Individual Member or Honorary Member of the Association or an officer, director or employee of: (a) a Corporate Member, or (b) an affiliate or subsidiary of a Corporate Member, as identified in the application for membership and approved by the Board.

-- If any member of the Board shall resign his office, or without reasonable excuse is absent from three or more directors' meetings during his term of office, the directors may by resolution declare his office vacated and may appoint a successor in his place to hold office until the next annual general meeting.
+- If any member of the Board shall resign their office, or without reasonable excuse is absent from three or more directors' meetings during his term of office, the directors may by resolution declare their office vacated and may appoint a successor in his place to hold office until the next annual general meeting.

 Removal From Office

-– The members may by ordinary resolution at a special meeting called for the purpose, remove any director from office before the expiration of his term of office and may, by a majority of votes cast at the meeting, elect any person in his stead for the remainder of his term.
+– The members may by ordinary resolution at a special meeting called for the purpose, remove any director from office before the expiration of their term of office and may, by a majority of votes cast at the meeting, elect any person in their stead for the remainder of their term.

 Quorum and Meetings

 - A majority of the directors shall form a quorum for the transaction of business.
-The Board may hold its meetings at such place or places within the Province of Alberta as it may from time to time determine.
+The Board may hold its meetings in person or electronically or at such place or places as it may from time to time determine.
 No formal notice of any meeting shall be necessary if all the directors are present, or if those absent have signified their consent to the meeting being held in their absence.
-Directors' meetings may be formally called by the president, the vice-president, the secretary on direction of the president or vice-president, or by the secretary on direction in writing of two directors.
-Notice of formal meetings shall be delivered, telephoned, faxed or emailed, to each director not less than one (1) day before the meeting is to take place.
-The statement of the secretary or president that notice has been given pursuant to this bylaw shall be sufficient and conclusive evidence of the giving of a notice.
+Directors' meetings may be formally called by the chair, the vice-chair, the secretary on direction of the chair, the vice-chair, or by the secretary on direction in writing of two directors.
+Notice of formal meetings shall be delivered, telephoned, or emailed, to each director not less than one (1) day before the meeting is to take place.
+The statement of the secretary or chair that notice has been given pursuant to this bylaw shall be sufficient and conclusive evidence of the giving of a notice.
 The board may appoint a day or days in any month or months for regular meetings at an hour to be named and of such regular meeting no notice need be sent.
 A directors' meeting may also be held, without notice, immediately following the annual general meeting of the Association.
 The directors may consider or transact any business either special or general at any meeting of the Board.

 Resolution in Writing